Skip to main content

 A conscious setting of light generates moods and can underline the topic of the interview even more clearly.
 Light should always be used purposefully.
 We work with lighting cameraman who use their experience to optimally stage every interview situation.

-Concentrated, motivated and in a good mood
+Focused, motivated and in a good mood

 The mood on the set.
 Yes, of course that is the basis of every good interview.
 This does not mean, of course, that you have to laugh all the time, that's what many topics prohibit.
 But a depressed climate on the set can ruin the whole interview.
 If the film team does not manage to take the nervousness of excited interviewees, if there is hustle and bustle, restlessness or even oppressive silence, it will affect the interview.
 We are professionals for a good atmosphere, because that is our priority.